unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 GMQ is a localhost HTTP server for use as a general purpose request queue for data intended for Exosite Murano Products and Solutions.
-The primary use cases for GMQ is for lossy cellular and intermittent WiFi networks, but can be used as a store-and-forward queue for outgoing data.
+The primary use cases for GMQ is for lossy cellular and intermittent WiFi networks, but it can be used as a store-and-forward queue for outgoing data.

 Usage: